Skip to content

 Writing Burnout Recovery: Sleep and Eat

-First, Sleep.
+First, sleep.
 As much as you can for as long as you can.
 Your brain needs to rebuild on a cellular level during sleep.
 If you’re burned out, I’ll take the wild guess that you probably haven’t been getting enough rest of any kind.
 Especially because the brain’s neurotransmitters associated with anxiety (often part of burnout) can interrupt your ability to rest.
-So you might have to make some extra space to get good sleep.
+So, you might have to make some extra space to get good sleep.
+Let the body do that.

 When you wake up, eat.
 Go get some brain-supportive foods.
 My top three are walnuts, blueberries, and salmon.
 All three of them contain rich amounts of Omega-3s.
 Your brain needs Omega-3s right now because it’s a nutrient shown to reduce occupational burnout (science fact.)
 Eating all three can be like a gentle power-up for your mind.